LoFTechs/LTSDK-Doc/docs/LT_IM_SDK_Android_Document.md

     .build();
 ```

--   Video Message: if using **LTVideoMessage** to send a video message，the message shall be sent to LT designated cloud space.
+-   Video Message: if using **LTVideoMessage** to send a video message, the message shall be sent to LT designated cloud space.
 If other designated space is required, use **LTCustomMessage** to customize the sending.
 In **LTVideoMessage**, can send original video or thumbnail file path by using client's local files.
 LT also provides an extInfo column for attached info, such as the dimension of the image to be displayed on the image.

 ```java
 Uri videoUri = Uri.parse(Environment.getExternalStorageDirectory() + File.separator + "Download/test.mp4");